 This is not a criminal case, and no charges of a misdemeanor or felony will occur in your case.
 Having drug paraphernalia on your person for any reason can be a dangerous prospect as you can easily be arrested if these items are found in your home or your car.
 The $500 fine is designed to reduce the use of marijuana and detract from its possession in any way.

-Having a Columbia drug possession lawyer to help you with this citation can help reduce your fine and eliminate it from appearing on your record.
+Having a Columbia drug crime lawyer to help you with this citation can help reduce your fine and eliminate it from appearing on your record.
 They can negotiate an agreement with the court for your drug paraphernalia citation, so the full $500 fine does not occur in your case.

-With a South Carolina drug defense lawyer on your side when arrested for drug possession or intent to sell, you can ensure you get a fair court case.
+With a South Carolina drug crime lawyer on your side when arrested for drug possession or intent to sell, you can ensure you get a fair court case.
 They can work to reduce your charges as well as the time you face in jail which is imperative in maintaining your lifestyle.
 Monetary fines are also a concern, and a Columbia drug possession lawyer can help to reduce these amounts, making it easier for you to get past the drug charges you received and get on with your life.

 When arrested for drug possession of any kind, you need a drug possession lawyer that will work for you.
 The drug defense lawyers at Kendrick & Leonard, P.C. can help you with your drug arrest charges.
 Our skilled drug possession lawyers can help you understand the law when it comes to your case and help to fight for your legal rights so you can get justice in your drug case.
 Contact an experienced drug possession lawyer at Kendrick & Leonard, P.C. today to set up a consultation.